gatsbyjs/gatsby/docs/blog/2018-10-16-why-mobile-performance-is-crucial/index.md

   </figcaption>
 </figure>

 Performance is an _emergent characteristic_ of a system.
 It requires getting a lot little things right and is easy to mess up.
-Hence the Tolstoy quote.
+That's _why_ fast websites are similar, but slow websites are slow in different ways.

 ## Optimizing performance is difficult and expensive